msiric/boggle-solver/README.md

 ## Features

 The number of generated cells/rows can be modified (2 to 8) before running the algorithm and a table containing all valid words appears on completion.
+Letters can be manually assigned to cells as well.
 An animation displaying every step of the algorithm runs afterwards, showing the path from the beginning to the end of the Boggle grid.
 Words are matched against the Scrabble dictionary: https://github.com/benjamincrom/scrabble/blob/master/scrabble/dictionary.json